 There are times in my life where I am in the “I have to lose weight because” mode.
-Now, this “because” mode could be any of a multitude of reasons: swimsuit season is almost here, mom and dad’s 50th wedding anniversary reception or even that I was soon to see my beautiful, skinny sister-in-love who lives out of town.
-You know the drill, there’s normally something that sparks us women to lose weight and start a diet.
+Now, this “because” mode could be any of a multitude of reasons: swimsuit season is almost here, mom and dad’s 50th wedding anniversary reception, or even that I will soon see my beautiful, skinny sister-in-love who lives out of town.
+You know the drill.
+There’s normally something that sparks us women to lose weight and start a diet.
 My life consisted of either days I would “eat and be bad” or days that I would “eat healthy and be good.”
 There was never a balance.

 Alex has gone on to pursue his dream of being a Physical Therapist and no longer does online fitness coaching.
-IF you are interested in changing your life with IIFYM you can research it online and get connected with another online fitness coach to help you with the process.
+However, if you are interested in changing your life with IIFYM, research it online and connect with another online fitness coach to help you with the process.